RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Real-world Data Evaluation

-Table~\ref{tab:hangzhou} presents the prediction performance and computational efficiency of the RadSplatter framework for the real-world outdoor RSS radiomap extrapolation task.
-The results clearly demonstrate that the proposed RadSplatter framework outperforms other baseline methods while maintaining substantial computational efficiency, making it highly suitable for practical applications.
+TABLE~\ref{tab:hangzhou} presents the prediction performance and computational efficiency of the RadCloudSplat framework for the real-world outdoor RSS radiomap extrapolation task.
+The results clearly demonstrate that the proposed RadCloudSplat framework outperforms other baseline methods while maintaining substantial computational efficiency, making it highly suitable for practical applications.